-Adidas is a multinational corporation headquartered in Herzogenaurach, Germany, that designs and manufactures shoes, clothing, and accessories.
+Headquartered in Herzogenaurach, Germany, Adidas is a multinational corporation that designs and manufactures shoes, clothing, and accessories.
 It is the largest sportswear manufacturer in Europe and the second largest in the world after Nike.
-The company is synonymous with their very recognizable brand logo, commonly known as the three stripes.
+The company’s brand logo, commonly known as the three stripes, is likewise recognizable worldwide.

-Adidas was best known for high-performance sports shoes but has now become equally regarded as a company at the forefront of style and innovation.
-Adidas took analysts by surprise in 2017 as its “Superstar” sneaker overtook Nike’s Jordan brand in the US, Nike’s home market.
+Adidas climbed to fame with its high-performance sports shoes, but has now become equally regarded as a company at the forefront of style and innovation.
+The company took analysts by surprise in 2017 as its Superstar sneaker overtook Nike’s Jordan brand in the US, Nike’s home market.

-NPD Group vice president and senior industry advisor, Matt Powell, stated that adidas overtaking Nike in this brand battle is “an achievement I never thought I would see in my lifetime,” as the Nike Jordan brand has been an entrenched leader in the segment for over a decade.
+NPD Group vice president and senior industry advisor Matt Powell stated that Adidas overtaking Nike in this brand battle was “an achievement I never thought I would see in my lifetime,” as the Nike Jordan brand had been an entrenched leader in the segment for over a decade.

-Adidas’ US market share for sneakers is now up to 11.3% as of May 2017, almost double from the previous year, according to NPD Group.
+Adidas’ US market share for sneakers quickly grew to 11.3% as of May 2017, almost double from the previous year, according to NPD Group.

 Creating the New

-Boundaries in physical space were brought down by designating open workspaces and by encouraging staff to choose their workspaces freely.
+Boundaries in physical space were brought down by designating open workspaces and encouraging staff to choose desks freely.
 By freeing up work styles, interpersonal and interdivisional boundaries were dissolved which led to a flattened hierarchy, and ultimately more efficient and effective communication, companywide.

 Moreover, “The Learning Campus” was set up in 2014 to improve internal learning and sharing.
 According to Christian Kuhna, who at that time was part of the Learning Campus team, “(it became clear that) only 10% of what we learn happens through formal training, 20% we learn through other people and 70% on the job.”
 (See more about his efforts here.)